September 15, 2020

 The Open Workshop Practices at the Threshold

-The Bay Area–based office is sparking disruptive and collective conversations on social, cultural, and ecological pluralism in architecture.
+The Bay Area–based design and research office is sparking collective conversations on social, cultural, and ecological pluralism in architecture.

 As society continues to confront oppressive power structures on social, economic, and global levels, architecture makes tangible—gives form to—the often-invisible forces behind these inequities.
 While architects can often remain complicit in maintaining and enabling institutions of power and normativity, more practitioners are beginning to use their platform to disrupt the status quo.
 The Open Workshop, a Bay Area–based design and research office, is one such disrupter.
 By actively questioning architecture’s relationship to ecology, occupation, displacement, and movement, over the course of five years, the studio has developed a more pluralistic conception of form.

 For the Open Workshop, form is always collective.
 A recent book edited by Open Workshop’s founder Neeraj Bhatia, New Investigations in Collective Form (Actar Publishers/CCA Architecture Books, 2019) documents the studio’s rigorous practice, focusing on the relationship between form and territory and its agency to impact political, economic, and ecological systems.
 The practice takes a critical eye to architectural “common places”—libraries, archives, gardens, public housing schemes—where the grid, stacking, linearity, program striations, are all suspended forms to be manipulated and reimagined as pluralisms.